jnorman-us/cs4390-chat-server-client/README.md

 ---

 ### End Request Packet
-The packet that is sent via TCP from the client to the server to notify the server that the client wants the chat session to end.
-The message is sent whenever a user types "end chat"
+The packet that is sent via TCP from the client to the server to notify the server that the client wants the current chat session to end.
+The message is sent whenever a user enters "end chat" during the chat phase
 | **Key** | **Type** | **Example Value** | **Description** |
 |--|--|--|--|
 | `SESSION-ID` | String | `` | The session ID of the client's current chat |